3D resins are raw materials, not finished medical devices

 "Although efficiently polymerized and BPA free, the great variability in the amount of UDMA monomer leached from the examined samples may raise concerns on potential health hazards after repeated intraoral exposure"

-Unfortunately, in both reported cases, the equipments, instructions for use, and protocols recommended by the mentioned 3D resin manufacturers were reported to be followed without any corner cuttings.
+Unfortunately, in both reported cases, the equipment, instructions for use, and protocols recommended by the mentioned 3D resin manufacturers were reported to be followed without any cutting corners.

 3Dresyns statement:

-The biocompatibility failure of the mentioned commercial resins might have happened to any biocompatible resin, even to the most biocompatible resins if and when they would not had been properly printed and postprocessed.
+The biocompatibility failure of the mentioned commercial resins might have happened to any biocompatible resin, even to the most biocompatible resins as long as they would not had been properly printed and post processed.

 Conclusions